jharri34/ContentOrganizer/README.md

    Based on image content, the app suggests an organized folder structure

 4. **Review & Confirm**
-   Browse the preview and approve the changes you like.
+   Browse the preview and approve the changes if you like.

 5. **Organize!**
    The app sorts the files into the newly structured folders.